ids-cv/Multi-Lingual-Visual-Grounding/README.md

 The French dataset that we annotated is in the folder French-data.

-More descriptions will be added to this Github page in the future.
+More descriptions and codes will be added to this Github page in the future.

 If you use the dataset in this repository, please cite our paper: